nautobot/helm-charts/docs/advanced-features/existing-secrets.md

 # Existing Secrets

+If you don't want to pass values through helm for...

+- Redis
+- PostgreSQL
+- MariaDB
+- Nautobot Secret Key
+- Superuser password and API token

+...there's the option of creating these secrets manually and referencing them in the configuration.

-If you don't want to pass values through helm for either Redis or PostgreSQL there are a few options.
-If you want to deploy PostgreSQL and Redis with this chart:
+For example, if you want to deploy PostgreSQL and Redis with this chart:

 1. Create a secret with both PostgreSQL and Redis passwords: